-2.1 Non-visual Interaction with Diagrams
+2.1.
+Non-visual Interaction with Diagrams

-Interest in supporting non-visual access to visually represented information grew in parallel with early developments in Auditory Display research [6].
+Interest in supporting non-visual access to visually represented information grew in parallel with early developments in auditory display research [5].
 A major drive of such endeavours has been and still is the potential to support individuals with temporary or permanent perceptual impairments.
-For example, [10] pioneered a sonification technique to display a line graph in audio by mapping its yvalues to the pitch of an acoustic tone and its x-values to time.
-This approach to using sonification allows visually impaired individuals to examine data presented in line graphs and tables.
+For example, a sonification technique pioneered in [6] displayed a line graph in audio by mapping its y-values to the pitch of an acoustic tone and its x-values to time.
+This sonification techniqued allows visually-impaired individuals to examine data presented in line graphs and tables.
 Current approaches to supporting non-visual interaction with visual displays employ one or a combination of two distinct models of representation; Spatial or Hierarchical.
-The two models differ in the degree to which they maintain the original representation when translating its visual content [11], and hence produce dramatically different non-visual interactive displays.
+The two models differ in the degree to which they maintain the original representation when translating its visual content [7], and hence produce dramatically different non-visual interactive displays.

-2.1.1 Spatial Models
+2.1.1.
+Spatial Models

 A spatial model allows non-visual access to a visual display by capturing the spatial properties of its content, such as layout, form and arrangements.
-These are preserved and projected over a virtual or a physical space so that they could be accessed through alternative modalities.
-Because audio has limited spatial resolution [12], spatial models typically combine the haptic and audio modalities to support interaction.
-The GUIB project [13] is one of the early prototypes that employed a spatial model of representation to support non-visual interaction with a visual display.
+These are preserved and projected over a physical or a virtual space so that they could be accessed through alternative modalities.
+Because audio has limited spatial resolution [8], spatial models typically combine the haptic and audio modalities to support interaction.
+The GUIB project [9] is one of the early prototypes that employed a spatial model of representation to support non-visual interaction with a visual display.
 The prototype combines braille displays, a touch sensitive tablet and loudspeakers to allow blind users to interact with MS Windows and X Windows graphical environments.
 More recent solutions adopting the spatial model of representation typically use tablet PC interfaces or tactile pads as a 2D projection space where captured elements of a visual display are laid out in a similar way to their original arrangements.
 Other solutions use force feedback devices as a controller.
-In such instances, the components of a visual display are spatially arranged on a virtual rather than a physical plane, and can thus be explored and probed using a haptic device such as a PHANTOM Omni device 2 .
+In such instances, the components of a visual display are spatially arranged on a virtual rather than a physical plane, and can thus be explored and probed using a haptic device such as a PHANTOM Omni device.
 The advantage of using a virtual display lies in the ability to add further haptic representational dimensions to the captured information, such as texture and stiffness, which can enhance the representation of data.
-The virtual haptic display can also be augmented and modulated with auditory cues to further enhance the interactive experience [14].
+The virtual haptic display can also be augmented and modulated with auditory cues to further enhance the interactive experience [10, 11].